RISC-KC/basic_rv32s/guidelines/development_log.md

 I checked and found Trap Controller still had code that always defaulted debug_mode to 0.

 Since once debug_mode is active the debugger returns by executing MRET—and I already designed MRET to clear debug mode back to 0—I figured that defaulting wasn’t needed, so I removed it.
-Still not working… why…
+Still not working... why...

 ---

 On a hunch I changed the coding style.
-Now it works…
+Now it works...

 Previously I had: